lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ensure that the sender properly generated the private key.

-If the check is done and the seed and the expandedKey are not consistent, the recipient MUST/SHOULD reject the private key as malformed.
+If the check is done and the seed and the expandedKey are not consistent, the recipient MUST reject the private key as malformed.

 # Security Considerations